 You’re getting divorced or separating.
 Your children don’t know yet.
 When will you tell them?
 What will you say?
 How will they react?

 Not well.
 Possibly worse than you realise – because the questions they’ll be asking themselves will be even more daunting.

-New research for Family Dispute Resolution Week shows that 62 per cent of 14-22-year-olds believe they were left out of the decision making process during divorce.
+Research for Family Dispute Resolution Week (November 23-27 2015) shows that 62 per cent of 14-22-year-olds believe they were left out of the decision making process during divorce.

 And 47 per cent of children did not understand what was happening when their parents split up.

 Most of all, 88 per cent feared being forced to choose between one parent or the other.